-- Negotiating a solution

 - Dispute resolution services

 - Applying to the tribunal

+- How to contact QCAT

 - The hearing date

+- Who attends the hearing?

+- What to take to the hearing

 - Defending an application

+- ★ At the hearing

-- ★ The tribunal decision
+- ★ Tribunal decisions

 - Offences and penalties

 Who's who?

 A lessor is the person who gives a tenant the 'right to occupy' a residential premises.
 Lessors often employ real estate agents to manage premises on their behalf.